teddy5518/UIKit-Study/README.md

-# Allen Swift Grammar Master School
+# UIKit Study

-This repository was created for the purpose of documenting the study of SwiftUI.
+This repository was created for the purpose of documenting the study of UIKit.
 All rights belong to the creators.

 Please refer to the comments inside the Xcode file for more details.
 ## List